Dalvin Cook Player Prop Bets for NFL Week 8 | Minnesota vs. Dallas 10/31/2021

 Season Stats

-- Cook has taken 80 carries for a team-leading 366 rushing yards (61.0 per game) with two touchdowns.
+- Cook has carried the ball 80 times for a team-high 366 yards (61.0 per game), with two touchdowns.

 - The Vikings, who rank 18th in the NFL in points scored, have attempted a pass 58.5% of the time while running the football 41.5% of the time.